-But at the same time, it's worth remembering that our habits today are still (unintentionally) contributing to more of these problems in the future.
-And vice versa: Small changes in a habit today can do their part to shape a better future.
+But what if we realized that some of our habits today are (unintentionally) contributing to more of these problems in the future?
+And vice versa: What if a change in a small habit today could do its part to shape a better future?